Tap Into Employee Behavior Data for Optimal Hybrid Office

 Health & Wellness

 Across the globe, health and wellness have become priorities for individuals, especially in the wake of the COVID-19 pandemic.
-The two play an important role in shaping tomorrow's hybrid office by influencing workplace design elements, such as:
+This means that hybrid office designs must take into account workplace health and wellness elements such as:

 Conclusion